Keerthana-DS-ghub/Keerthana-DS-ghub/README.md

  - Application of Porter Stemmer and WordNet Lemmatizer for stemming and lemmatization, enhancing the semantic quality of text
  - Preparation of refined text data to boost the accuracy and effectiveness of subsequent NLP tasks such as classification, summarization, and topic modeling

-   🔸 Real-Time AMFI Mutual Fund Data Analysis (Python, MySQL, Power BI)
+ ### 🔸 Real-Time AMFI Mutual Fund Data Analysis (Python, MySQL, Power BI)

-Automated extraction of mutual fund data from AMFI using Python
+ -Automated extraction of mutual fund data from AMFI using Python

-Cleaned and transformed raw data using Pandas for structured analysis
+ -Cleaned and transformed raw data using Pandas for structured analysis

-Stored and maintained real-time updates in a MySQL database
+ -Stored and maintained real-time updates in a MySQL database

-Created Power BI dashboards to visualize fund trends and comparisons
+ -Created Power BI dashboards to visualize fund trends and comparisons

-Delivered live insights to stakeholders for data-driven investment decisions
+ -Delivered live insights to stakeholders for data-driven investment decisions

 ### 🔸 [Pandas: Hotel Booking Insights (Python)](https://github.com/Keerthana-DS-ghub/Analysing_Hotel_booking)